irfanzainudin/pantunis-api/api/db/NOTE.md

 ## Words that should have pantun (Disiderata)

 - bahulu
-- sikap
 - goreng
 - maksud
 - jurang
 - gembira
-- hormat
 - ganas
 - kenapa

 ## Popular "bayang" that should be in the database

-- Pecah kaca pecah gelas
+- Pecah kaca pecah gelas ✅

 ## Tema untuk pantun